yu840915/EventSource/README.md

 ### Install

-You can just drag the `EventSource.swift` file to your project or using CocoaPods:
+You install the library through **Carthage**:

 ```
-pod 'IKEventSource'
+github "yu840915/EventSource"

 ```